-We set the price of all stock-based awards at the closing price of our stock on the Nasdaq Global Select Market on the date of grant.
-We grant the stockbased compensation at regularly scheduled meetings each year.
+Generally, we provide for effective dates and set the price of all stock-based awards at the closing price of our stock on the Nasdaq Global Select Market on the fourth business day after the grant was approved.
+We approve stock-based compensation at regularly scheduled meetings each year.
 In the case of new hires, vesting start dates are determined by the date the employee reports for service.

-Fiscal 2007 Incentive Compensation Program
+Fiscal 2008 Incentive Compensation Program

-In connection with our 2007 incentive compensation program, we reviewed the Radford Benchmark Survey, a leading national compensation survey covering more than a thousand high-tech companies.
-We emphasized a comparison with technology companies with comparable revenues in our geographical area.
-In addition, we evaluated our compensation levels with those of high-growth technology companies with revenue of between \$200 million and \$800 million.
-Such companies were Akamai Technologies, Avocent, Clena, Cymer, Epicor Software, F5 Network, Mattson Technology, MKS Instruments, Novatel Wireless, Opnext, RVC-Sierra, Red Hat.
-Silicon Image, SIRF Technology Holdings, Super Micro Computer, and TriQuint Semiconductor.
+In connection with our 2008 incentive compensation program, we reviewed the Executive Radford Benchmark Survey, a leading international compensation survey covering more than a thousand high-tech companies.
+Examples of such companies included in the Executive Radford Benchmark Survey are Akamai Technologies, Avocent, Cymer, Epicor Software, F5 Network, Mattson Technology, MKS Instruments, Novatel Wireless, Opnext, Red Hat, Silicon Image, Silicon Laboratories, SIRF Technology Holdings, Super Micro Computer, and TriQuint Semiconductor.
+We emphasized a comparison with technology companies with comparable revenue in our geographical area.
+In addition, we evaluated our compensation levels with those of high-growth technology companies with revenue of between \$200 million and \$1.0 billion.